happinessEngineer/blueprint-diagnostic-screener-backend/README.md

 ### Solution
 This application provides:
-- A RESTful API for processing diagnostic screener submissions
+- A RESTful API for serving the screener configuration and processing diagnostic screener submissions
 - Domain-based scoring logic for different symptom categories
 - Database persistence for assessment submissions
 - Comprehensive test coverage for both unit and integration tests